Enowiz777/community-app.v1/README.md

 - Start getting user ID information from the login data.
 Then, use that information to create an input.
 - Remove Password input.
 - People should be able to click on the table to view the content.

+- Create a chat
+- Use Daisy UI

+20230601
+- Able to retrieve the userData
+- I need to start recording data without the email input and email output.
+- Remove password data section.